Fuji vs. Fuji’s FUJINON XF 50-140mm F/2.8 OIS WR Review

 It’s also large; quite a bit larger than the collar on the XF 100-400mm F/4.5-5.6 OIS WR.

 The combination of flex and size has resulted in me leaving the collar at home, in favour of mounting my camera via a body L-plate instead.
-This is less than ideal from a centre-of-gravity perspective, but it makes the lens more enjoyable to use, and I’m not seeing much, if any kind of a stability penalty.
+This is less than ideal from a centre-of-gravity perspective, but it makes the lens more enjoyable to use, and I’m not seeing much, if any kind of a stability penalty on my TQC-14 travel tripod.
+This combination with a Pocket Pod→ however, is likely to tip over unless the legs are positioned just right.

 If weight was not a concern, I could look into some dedicated telephoto lens support, but I really don’t feel a lens of this size should warrant that.